Vet TRIIP org

 7. Consider separate bedrooms.

-8. Get to bed as early as possible.
+8. Get to bed as early as possible, ideally around 10 PM.

-11. Don't drink any fluids within 2 hours of going to bed.
+11. Avoid drinking fluids within two hours of going to bed.

 12. Go to the bathroom right before bed.